xeer-bot/xeer/README.md

 # Self-hosting
+If you want to use the dashboard (SOON) then change `config.json-example`'s filename to `config.json` and fill.
-To selfhost, just download the source, run `npm i` in the src directory and start using `npm run dev`
+Run `npm i` in the src directory, start using `npm run dev`, execute `/balance` command on the guild where you added the bot and restart the bot.